 With several prestigious awards from different countries, the name Mita has become synonymous with brain-powered tools for leading innovation with the whole brain in mind.
-Student-ready materials also on award-winning blog to support brain based efforts to learn as you lead and lead to learn.
+Learner and leader ready materials are also illustrated on an award-winning blog to support brain based efforts to learn as we lead and lead to learn.

 Mita’s practical approach now revolutionizes leading and learning, through cultural diversity, current brain facts, a unique manifesto, and over eighteen well-respected learning theories.
 See many countries now using Mita‘s brain braised approach.